bartmath/rust-distributed-file-storage-system/README.md

 - Multiple racks hosting chunkservers (storage servers) that store encrypted file chunks
 - Secure client-side encryption and decryption, ensuring that only file owners can read file contents

-Communication is based on TLS using Tokio for asynchronous, high-performance networking.
+Communication is based on QUIC using Tokio for asynchronous, high-performance networking.
 The system supports client login, file upload, and download functionalities.

 ## System Worklow
 ### Uploading files